 A 30-foot Climbing Tower, recommended for children ages 5 to 12, joins an inviting Labyrinth with a Rebus at its center, human-powered ADA-accessible Carousel, child-inspired musical instruments, listening stations, sound swings, play mounds and "story lines" to offer child-friendly FUN in keeping with the mission and purpose of Seattle Center.

-Initial planning work on a new partnership project began in late 2012 to enliven Next 50 Plaza with an artist(s)-created children's play area.
-After meetings earlier in 2013 to determine direction and advisory group membership, a partnership of Center Art LLC, Seattle Center and Seattle Center Foundation convened the nine-member advisory group to help develop a project scope and artist/designer selection guidelines for an artful play space to be located on the former North Fun Forest site at Seattle Center.
+Here's how this unique and creative playground came to be.
+Initial planning work began in late 2012.
+After meetings earlier in 2013 to determine project direction, Center Art LLC, the project's funder, Seattle Center and Seattle Center Foundation convened a nine-member advisory group to help develop a project scope and artist/designer selection guidelines for an artful play space to be located on the former North Fun Forest site.

-On August 6, the partnership announced a call for an experienced and imaginative Pacific Northwest artist/design team to provide design and fabrication services for the Artists at Play project.
-The deadline for the call was in early September.
+In August 2013 the partnership announced a call for a Pacific Northwest artist-led team to provide design and fabrication services for the Artists at Play project.
 A selection panel compromised of members of the greater community and Seattle Center reviewed the submissions and selected an artist team for the project.

-The team, comprised of celebrated Northwest artists Trimpin and Judith Caldwell, in partnership with Site Workshop and Highwire, will transform the asphalt plaza between Seattle Center Armory and EMP Museum into a free, artistically-inspired play area for kids of all ages (see link below for conceptual renderings and team resumes).
+The project team, comprised of celebrated Northwest artists Trimpin and Judith Caldwell, in partnership with Site Workshop and Highwire, succeeded in a BIG way in transforming the asphalt plaza between Seattle Center Armory and EMP Museum into a free, artistic, sound- and motion-filled play area (see link below for conceptual renderings and team resumes).